ionzero/vouchsafe-js/README.md

 * `valid` - `true` if at least one chain from the subject token to a trusted issuer satisfied all `requiredPurposes`.
 * `subjectToken` - the decoded form of the subject token (for convenience).
-* `trustRoot` - the final token in the chain whose issuer is present in `trustedIssuers`.
+* `trustRoot`: URN of the issuer that granted trust on that chain
 * `chains` - when `returnAllValidChains` is `true`, an array of valid chains, each with:
   * `chain`: tokens from subject ... trust root
   * `purposes`: purposes that survived along that specific chain
   * `trustRoot`: URN of the issuer that granted trust on that chain
 * `effectivePurposes` - the purposes granted by the chain(s) that satisfied `requiredPurposes`.
-  In the default mode (`returnAllValidChains: false`) this is the set of purposes on the first valid chain found.
+  This is the set of purposes on the first valid chain found.

 The evaluator always operates on a **cleaned** trust graph; `validateTrustChain` internally calls `prepareTclean` to: